microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-delta.md

 ### Example 1: Delta function on events in a calendar
 #### Request
-The following example shows the initial sync request to get events in the signed-in user's default calendar, that occur on or after the specified `startDateTime`.
+The following example shows the initial sync request to get events in the signed-in user's default calendar, that occur on or after the specified `startDateTime` parameter.
 The initial request does not include any state token.

 The request uses the `Prefer: odata.maxpagesize` header to limit the maximum number of events in each response to 1.
 Continue calling the `delta` function by using the query returned in `@odata.nextLink` until you get a `@odata.deltaLink` in the response.